miso-lims/miso-lims/docs/user_manual/libraries.md

 For libraries, the naming scheme specifies whether or not duplicate aliases are allowed, and may also specify a pattern that all library aliases must follow.
 If such a pattern is specified, then the aliases will be compared to this pattern whenever saving a library.
-If the alias does not follow the pattern specified by the naming scheme, of if there is a duplicate alias when not allowed, the save will fail and a validation message will state the cause.
+If the alias does not follow the pattern specified by the naming scheme, or if there is a duplicate alias when not allowed, the save will fail and a validation message will state the cause.

 The naming scheme may also specify a library alias generator.
 This means that users will not have to choose library